KiraCore/Kira-Protocol-Documentation/spec/iteration-1/kip_49.md

 ## Security

-We have to ensure that when `challenge` transaction is sent the assets in question become locked and unaccessible to any of the two parties.
+We have to ensure that when `challenge` transaction is sent the assets in question become locked and unaccessible to any of the two parties until the `expiration` time passes.

+When sending the transaction the destination account should be specified.
+It should not be possible to claim the money using accounts that were not explicitly specified.

+To generate a riddle a string provided by the user should be hashed twice using Blake2 algorithm.
+Hashing has to occur on the frontend / CLI side.
+The solution has also be hashed but only once (this also has to take part on the frontend / CLI side).
+Backend should check the solution by Blake2 hashing the provided `solution` once and checking if the `Blake2(solution) == challenge`.
+This way the solution being potentially compromising information can be protected (e.g. name or often used password).